NervanaSystems/ngraph-python/doc/source/adding_new_ops.rst

             )

 3. The next step is to register op in transformer passes.
-Transformer passes are used to simplify graph, optimize ops for execution and meet device specific constraints.
-The two default passes we have currently are ``SimplePrune`` and ``RequiredTensorShaping``.
+Transformer passes are used to simplify graph, to optimize ops for execution and to meet device specific constraints.
+Some optimization passes are optional, while other passes could be required to ensure correctness.The two default passes we currently have are ``SimplePrune`` and ``RequiredTensorShaping``.
+Please refer to :ref:`Transformer Passes` doc for more details.

    For ``Prod``, one of the optimization we can do is that, if the tensor are filled with the identical value, we could replace it by the ``Power`` op.